 - Scotch bonnet peppers – You need a little heat here, but it’s up to you how much.
 Easily customized.
 If you can’t find them, habanero are a good alternative, though they have slightly less heat.

-Remove from pan and set aside.
-Around this time start preheating your oven to 350°F.
+Once the chicken is nicely golden on both sides, I remove it from the pan and set it aside.
+Around this time, I start preheating the oven to 350°F.

 Next time you have some party coming up… some get together… some company coming in… blow them away with these amazing African flavors.
 Bring festivity and celebration into your home with this colorful one pot meal!
 Have fun!!